Plaza521/minesweeper-gen/README.md

 Generating
 --
-To generate run main.py using
+To generate run main.py use
 ```sh
 $ main.py <mines amount> <length of field>
 ```